YumYummity/dm-pinger/README.md

 # DM-pinger
 Mass ping one of your friends.
 For quick use, I recommend looking at the [latest release](https://github.com/YumYummity/dm-pinger/releases/latest) <br />
 This was made for Windows.
 Feel free to fork it and make a Mac, Linux, or iOS version!
-(You could honestly just remove `Auto-detect accounts` and have the user manually input their token.)
+(You could honestly just remove `Auto-detect accounts` and have the user manually input their token.) <br />

+This program gets false detected by anti-malware, and VirusTotal returns 7 hits. **This program is not malware, it contains code to find tokens on your computer to automatically get accounts (feature #1), and *optional* webhook logging.**

 # Disclaimer
 Selfbotting is against Discord's TOS.
 This repository is a POC (proof of concept)!